Karnak

 For example, if the value contained in the tag is 20230512, the output value will be 20230501.

-• seconds_tag: tag that contains the number of seconds the shift operation should apply
+• seconds_tag: Tag containing the number of seconds for the shift operation

-• days_tag: tag that contains the number of days the shift operation should apply
+• days_tag: Tag containing the number of days for the shift operation

-In this example, all the tags starting with 0010 and that have a AS, DA, DT or TM VR will be shifted by the number of days stored in the private tag (0015,0011).
+This example shifts all tags starting with 0010 that have AS, DA, DT, or TM Value Representation by the number of days stored in the private tag (0015,0011):

 - name: "Shift Date By Tag"